icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [Tutorial: Publish a Quarto website with Netlify](https://jadeyryan.com/blog/publish-quarto-website/) - A comprehensive blog post walking through how to create a Quarto website, connect it to GitHub, deploy & publish it with Netlify by Jadey Ryan.
 - [Workshop: Parameterized Reports with Quarto](https://jadeyryan.quarto.pub/rladies-dc-quarto-params/) - A 2-hour code-along workshop to learn parameterized reporting with `quarto` and `purrr` to generate multiple format outputs (materials: <https://github.com/jadeynryan/parameterized-quarto-workshop>).
 - [Turorials: Quarto Visual Editor and RStudio](https://youtube.com/playlist?list=PLEzw67WWDg80-fT1hq2IZf7D62tRmKy8f&si=ECVfFIH1bg6_JfjS) - A YouTube playlist of short videos tutorials for beginners to work with Quarto Visual Editor and RStudio by Andy Field.
+- [Quarto for amsmath LaTeX users](https://nmfs-opensci.github.io/quarto-amsmath) - Notes focused on addressing issues related to using amsmath LaTeX for numbered equations and fancy math in Quarto books, specifically for HTML and PDF rendering.
+- [Tutorial: A step-by-step guide to parameterized reporting in R using Quarto](https://rfortherestofus.com/2024/06/parameterized-reporting-quarto) - A walkthrough of how to use parameterized reporting with Quarto with videos.

 ## Blog posts